-UPDATED August 20, 2020– It is estimated that nearly 60% of all rotator cuff surgeries fail to improve the patient’s condition.
+It is estimated that nearly 50% of all rotator cuff surgeries fail to improve the patient’s condition.
 Often times the patients were better of having no surgery at all.
-The Regeneration orthopaedic centre offers a solution for those considering an effective alternative to shoulder surgery using MSC stem cell therapy.
+The Regeneration orthopaedic centre offers a solution for those considering an effective alternative to shoulder surgery using MSC+ stem cell therapy.
 We now offer a powerful solution for men and women suffering needlessly from degenerative shoulder pain, knee injuries or sports injuries.
-The most common type of shoulder issues includes torn or managed rotator cuffs, shoulder labrum injuries and the need for shoulder joint replacement due to severe degenerative effects of osteoarthritis and myositis an autoimmune disease involving chronic inflammation in the shoulders.
+The most common type of shoulder issues includes torn or managed rotator cuffs, shoulder labrum injuries and the need for shoulder joint replacement due to severe degenerative effects of osteoarthritis and myositis an autoimmune disease involving chronic inflammation in the shoulders which can lead to spondyloarthritis.

 Our shoulder is one of the most complex and versatile socket + ball joint systems in the human body.
 The socket and joint connections are quite shallow however and require the assistance of four tendons that are collectively known as the Rotator Cuff keep the ball firmly inside the socket during physical rotations and any lifting of weights.
 The shoulders’ are constantly being put through extensive wear and tear that can sometimes lead to injuries and chronic pain.